How Do Travel Agents Make Money?

 Airline tickets are the lifeblood of corporate agencies (also known as TMCs or travel management companies).
 Were TMCs going to stop selling airline tickets just because airlines stopped commission?
 No way.
 They had to get creative to offset lower commissions.
 What did these corporate agencies do?
 They implemented a service fee when they booked a ticket.

-In addition to air, corporate travel agencies earn commissions from booking cars and hotels for business travelers.
-Corporate travel agencies make money mainly from service fees, net/private fares, and from airline commissions.
+In addition to air, corporate travel agencies earn commissions from booking cars and hotels for business travelers (typically 8-10% commissions).
+Corporate travel agencies make money mainly from service fees, overrides from the GDS and airlines, net/private fares, and from airline commissions.

 The average service fee for air ticketing in 2022 was $39 for domestic air and $63 for international air for agents who booked corporate travel.